-BUS P256 — Business in a “Flat” World 2013
+BUS P256 — Business in a “Flat” World 2015

-The Course (Spring 2013 – Second 8 Weeks)
+The Course (Spring 2015 – Second 8 Weeks)

+BUS P256 can be used as an elective toward the International Business major, the Supply Chain Management major, or the Information and Process Management major.
+The course does not apply to the World Language and Cultures requirement or the sophomore Global Foundation Core.
 Final course grades will be withheld until the completion of the required trip to India.
-You should be aware that this is an academic trip.
+Please be aware that this is an academic trip.
 You will be expected to behave and dress in a professional manner.
 Participation and conduct will be part of the course grade.
 The travel component of the trip can be physically intense and students should be prepared for long days in a hot climate.

 The $3,500 cost of the trip includes housing for the orientation in Bloomington, travel to the airport, roundtrip airfare, hotel accommodations, daily breakfast, entrance fees, visa, and travel insurance.
-You are advised to budget $50 per day to cover lunch and dinner, and you will also be asked to contribute $40 cash toward tips for bus drivers and tour guides and toward any group meals that are planned.
+You are advised to budget $40 per day to cover lunch and dinner, and you will also be asked to contribute $40 cash toward tips for bus drivers and tour guides and toward any group meals that are planned.

 Beyond these costs, you will be responsible to pay for any immunizations or medications you choose to receive.
 None are required, but many are suggested.
 You will have the chance to meet with a travel clinic nurse from IU, or you may opt to see your family physician.

 The online application will be open from Monday, October 27 – Friday, December 12.